fwojcik/smhasher3/hashes/README.latersteps.md

 - Data that was loaded bytewise (the `*ptr++` line in `WackyHash64`) did not need to be converted
-- Even though some of the input bytestream data was treated as 32-bit words and some as 64-bit words, that had no impact on how byteswapping happened.
+- Even though some of the input bytestream data was treated as 32-bit words and some as 64-bit words, that had no impact on when byteswapping happened.
 This is because this change-in-reading didn't depend on endianness or the data read, only the length of the input data.
 - Since we kept the function declaration from the `EXAMPLE` file and already